 The large and small object stores are a real treat to visit.
 Items include the (oh so glorious) Technicolor Camera, a Mellotron sound effects machine (like the one used on the Beatles’ Sgt.
 Pepper’s Lonely Hearts Club Band album) a machine gun camera used for military target practice (much safer than using a real gun, especially with my aim), and examples of every Kodak camera ever made, bar one: The Cone.

 I even had a rush of nostalgia looking at the old Polaroid cameras and Game Boys, but I won’t tell you which ones because that might give away my age!
 With so many rare, unique and significant objects, I feel like it’s a real privilege to work where they live.

-Our last stop is the Daily Herald Photographic Archive, preserving not only the images but the storage systems, even down to the box files, used until the newspaper’s closure in 1969.
+Our last stop is the Daily Herald archive, preserving not only the images but the storage systems, even down to the box files, used until the newspaper’s closure in 1969.

 It was fascinating to see how photographs were stored at newspapers before everything was digitised, including the gruesome-sounding ‘Morgue’ section where staff needed to look if the person had died.
 The archive gives real insight into the world of print journalism in the 20th century.

 And so our tour concluded, but not without a final thought from Colin: